kubernetes-sigs/cluster-api-provider-aws/docs/creating-multinode-controlplane-clusters.md

 # Creating Clusters With Multi-Node Control Plane  <!-- omit in toc -->
-Currently, clusterctl supports creating clusters with a single instance controlplane.
-This document outlines the steps for standing up a cluster with a multi-node controlplane.
+Currently, clusterctl only supports creating clusters with a single instance control plane, but cluster-api-provider-aws has the capability to create clusters with multiple control plane nodes.
+This document outlines the steps for standing up a cluster with a multi-node control plane.

 ## Contents <!-- omit in toc -->
 - [Prerequisites](#prerequisites)